machine mastery

 Scale showing reduced coffee dose with some grounds removed

-3. For double basket: aim for 17g instead of 19g
+3. For double basket: shoot for 17g instead of 19g

 Step 3: Lighten Your Tamp